Why Trust Gadgetbyte?

 Daylight

 For the price of NPR 44,000, this phone is a decent option.
 Although the Galaxy A35 offers better specs (in a few segments), it is also more expensive and falls short in performance, an area where Oppo has paid attention.
 My main complaint with this phone is its single speaker - MEH!
 I was expecting a good set of stereo speakers but it is what it is.
 Additionally, having a glass back might have enhanced its appeal further.
 Apart from these points, everything else about the phone is quite good.
 Thus, for its price, the Oppo Reno 11F 5G is a decent mid-range option focused on efficiency and overall user experience.
 However, if you're looking for better performance in a similar price range, consider the Redmi Note 13 Pro Plus.
 It features the MediaTek Dimensity 7200 Ultra chipset, which offers superior GPU and CPU performance, but at a slightly higher price of Rs.
 47,999.
-Pros:- Stylish design
+Pros:

 - Decent MediaTek Dimensity 7050 performance